Published on: 7 April 2014 | Last updated: 26 December 2019

 - the Via Cassia in Toscana between Empoli and Colle Val d’Elsa.

-Here's a map of tunnels on non-motorway roads in Italy.
-Again, I can't guarantee that this is complete: if you find one that I've missed please drop me a line).
+Here’s a map of tunnels on non-motorway roads in Italy.
+Again, I can’t guarantee that this is complete, and I’ve tended to ignore tunnels that are less than 100 metres long.
+If you find one that I’ve missed please drop me a line).

 Zoom in on the area you are interested in.
-Click on the red dot for more information on the length of the tunnel and alternatives (if there are any).
+Click on the tunnel icon for more information on the length of the tunnel and alternatives (if there are any).

 Tunnels generally aren’t off-limits to bikes, but there are a growing number of tunnels where they are banned (these should be indicated in the information about the tunnel).